Jeankaneki/2025PROJECT2/README.md

 ## Future Enhancements:
-- Add more questions and support for multiple categories.
+Developpers can add more questions and support for multiple categories.
-- Implement a timer for each question.
+Implement a timer for each question.
-- Customize UI with animations and themes.
+Customize UI with animations and themes.
-- Save user progress and scores using a database.
+Save user progress and scores using a database.

 With this detailed explanation of the app and its code, developers and users can understand how the app works and extend its functionality as needed.